yakneens/butler/docs/installation.rst

 Workflow Test Execution
 -----------------------

-A workflow is launched in Butler using the :shell:`workflow-launch` command.
+A workflow is launched in Butler using the :shell:`launch-workflow` command.

 .. code-block:: shell

-	butler workflow-launch -w 1 -a 1 \
+	butler launch-workflow -w 1 -a 1 \
 	-c /opt/butler/examples/analyses/test-analysis/run-config/

 Here -w corresponds to a workflow ID, -a corresponds to an analysis ID, and -c is a path to a directory that contains Analysis Run